-If you have included an optional 3.75G/HSPA (High Speed Packet Access) module (see "Communication" on page C - 3 for specification details) in your purchase option, you will have the appropriate software provided for your module.
-Follow the instructions overleaf to install the USIM card (supplied by your service provider), and then install the appropriate application.
+If you have included an optional 3.75G/HSPA (High Speed Packet Access) module (see "Communication" on page C - 4 for specification details) in your purchase option, you will have the appropriate application provided for your particular module.
+Follow the instructions on page 7 - 22 to install the USIM card (supplied by your service provider), and then install the application (see over for further details).